Azure/CloudIoTHack/HOL 4 (Draft)/HOL 4 - Putting It All Together.md

 Third, you will modify the client app so that when it is notified that your aircraft is too close to another, it transmits a warning message back to the MXChip through the IoT Hub that the device is connected to.
 The MXChip will respond by displaying the warning on its screen.
 To top it off, you will use [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) to translate the warning message into the language of the user's choice.

-Finally, you will join with others in the room to fly through a crowded air-traffic control sector, and see all the different pieces of the solution work together to analyze large volumes of data in real time and help ensure that everyone arrives safely at their destination.
+Finally, you will join with others in the room to fly through a crowded air-traffic control sector, and see all the different pieces of the solution work together to analyze large volumes of data in real time and help ensure that all planes arrive safely at their destinations.

 <a name="Prerequisites"></a>
 ### Prerequisites ###